 Ben Figgis, the Head since 2014, arrived from a career that combined broadcasting and education, including a deputy headship at Oakham School.
 His leadership has consciously moved the school forward, introducing the International Baccalaureate as a sixth form option alongside A-levels, expanding day places, and building the school's international presence through a growing family of Ardingly schools in China, Vietnam, and Kazakhstan.
 Alastair Tighe will take over as Head from September 2026, arriving from Wells Cathedral School where he held the position of Head Master; his background includes roles as Director of Music at Eltham College and an English and Theology degree from Cambridge, suggesting a school leadership that prizes both academic and pastoral depth.

 The sixth form picture is equally strong.
-At A-level, 87% of grades achieved the A*-B range, with 23% reaching A* and 36% A-grades.
-In context, this represents not merely solid performance but sustained excellence.
-The school ranks 129th in England for A-level results (FindMySchool ranking), placing it comfortably in the elite tier.
+At A-level, 90% of grades achieved the A*-B range, with 30% reaching A* and 40% A-grades.
+In context, this represents sustained excellence.
+The school ranks 110th out of 2,549 schools in England for A-level academic outcomes (FindMySchool ranking), placing it comfortably in the elite tier.

 What distinguishes Ardingly is the genuinely unusual offering of both A-levels and the International Baccalaureate at sixth form.
 Approximately two-thirds of students opt for A-levels or a combination of A-levels with BTECs, whilst one-third pursue the IB Diploma.
-The school's experience with the IB (now in its 24th year) has allowed the institution to develop sophisticated expertise in managing both pathways simultaneously.
-Average IB scores of 40 points place the school among the top IB schools globally and in the top 1% in the UK, a remarkable dual achievement seldom seen with such consistency.
+The school's long experience with the IB has allowed the institution to develop sophisticated expertise in managing both pathways simultaneously.

 England ranks and key metrics (where available)